DavidDock/cheers-to-beers/TESTING.md

 All comments can be seen in the comments modal when pressed, the comments keep loading when scrolling down until there are none left.

 Current features created for user story:
-- Comment compent, can be seen within the infinite scroll component on the post page comment modal
+- Comment component, can be seen within the infinite scroll component on the post page comment modal

 ### Delete comment
 As a logged in user I can delete my own comment if I wish to.